googleapis/google-cloud-python/packages/google-cloud-bigtable/.cross_sync/README.md

 ### Code Generation

-Generation can be initiated using `python .cross_sync/generate.py .` from the root of the project.
+Generation can be initiated using `nox -s generate_sync` from the root of the project.
 This will find all classes with the `__CROSS_SYNC_OUTPUT__ = "path/to/output"` annotation, and generate a sync version of classes marked with `@CrossSync.convert_sync` at the output path.